duff2013/Snooze/README.md

 }
 ```
 <b>Lets break out each part out so we can see what is going on here:</b><br>
 1. Include the Snooze library header.
-This brings in Snooze, SnoozeBlock, Core Driver Classes.<br>
+This brings in Snooze, SnoozeBlock, HAL and HAL Driver Classes.<br>
 ```#include <Snooze.h>```<br>
 2. Next we load the drivers classes we want visible to install.<br>
 ```